 Bits Name Function [31:28] SWP_frac Returns 0x0 to indicate that SWP or SWPB instructions are not implemented.
 [27:24] PSR_M Returns 0x0 to indicate that M-profile instructions, that modify the PSRs, are not implemented.
 [23:20] SynchPrim_frac This field is used with the SynchPrim field of ID_ISAR3_EL1 to indicate the supported Synchronization Primitive instructions.
-This value is: 0x0 Processor supports: LDREX and STREX instructions.
+This value is: Processor supports: LDREX and STREX instructions.
 CLREX, LDREXB, LDREXH, STREXB, and STREXH instructions.
 LDREXD and STREXD instructions.
-[19:16] Barrier Returns 0x1 to indicate the processor implements the DMB, DSB, and ISB barrier instructions is the A32 and T32 instruction sets.
+[19:16] Barrier Returns 0x1 to indicate the processor implements the DMB, DSB, and ISB barrier instructions in the A32 and T32 instruction sets.
 [15:12] SMCs Returns 0x1 to indicate the processor implements the SMC instruction.
 [11:8] Writeback Returns 0x1 to indicate the processor supports all writeback addressing modes defined in ARMv8 architecture.
-[7:4] WithShifts Returns 0x4 to indicate the processor supports the following instructions with shifts: Shifts of loads and stores over the range LSL 0-3.
-Constant shift options, both on load/store and other instructions.
-Register-controlled shift options.
-See the ARM® Architecture Reference Manual ARMv8 for more information.
-[3:0] Unpriv Returns 0x2 to indicate the processor implements the following unprivileged instructions: LDRBT, LDRT, STRBT, and STRT.LDRHT, LDRSBT, LDRSHT, and STRHT.